USS Tackle: Damaged by an exploding mine

 On 4 September, Tackle was being towed to the fueling and watering berth in the Basin Petrolier by the French tug Provencal.
 At 14:25 hours, a mine exploded between the two ships.
 The French tug was sunk, and Tackle suffered considerable damage to her port side and engine rooms.
 She was towed to Toulon on the 8th for temporary repairs and, five days later, thence to Palermo.
 Permanent repairs were completed there on 20 October, and she sailed for Toulon five days later.

-Tackle made a voyage from Algeria to Marseilles in November and spent December 1944 shuttling between Algerian ports.
-On 30 January 1945, she returned to Marseilles.
+Tackle made a voyage from Algeria to Marseille in November and spent December 1944 shuttling between Algerian ports.
+On 30 January 1945, she returned to Marseille.
 Her designation was changed to ARS(T)-4 (Salvage Craft Tender) on 1 February.
 The ship steamed to Palermo on the 13th.
 While she was there, her designation was changed to IX-217 (Miscellaneous Unclassified).
 She returned to Algeria on 20 March.